Routine use cases

 Full context before the next step

 This article keeps the claim modest and the next step visible.
-"A practical way to fit face yoga into before-skincare timing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: before skincare timing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into before-skincare timing", the advice works better when it names the tradeoff.
-In a beginner routine that needs one clear focus area, not another exercise list, "A practical way to fit face yoga into before-skincare timing" is usually a practical decision rather than a promise hunt.
+For "Routine fit: before skincare timing", the advice works better when it names the tradeoff.
+In a beginner routine that needs one clear focus area, not another exercise list, "Routine fit: before skincare timing" is usually a practical decision rather than a promise hunt.
 The reader is trying to use the same routine long enough to learn from it, so the first move should be observable: notice context such as sleep, hydration, and timing.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into before-skincare timing", the article has.
+If that choice makes the next session easier to repeat for "Routine fit: before skincare timing", the article has done its job.
+If "Routine fit: before skincare timing" only creates more searching, pause before.

 Section 2